Ashishsn1210/Ashishsn1210/README.md

 ## ✏️ Learning
 - Building Machine Learning and Deep Learning models.
-- Dashboards using Tableau
+- Building dashboards using Tableau
-- Neural Networks and AI.

 ## 🧐 Currently Working On
 - Data Visualization, building dashboards using Tableau.
-- Complex analytics projects.

 ## 🤝 Connect With Me